wp-plugins/slicknav-mobile-menu/readme.txt

 = 1.4.1 =

 * 17/5/15 - No front end changes, Fix wp-debub notice on undefined index when checkboxes are not set

+= 1.4.2 =

+* 31/5/15 - Option to fix menu to Head by using position fixed to body tag